gracenarez333/rat-on-a-scooter-sei-425/README.md

 ## Stretch Goals
 * Render a second obstacle...spiders!
 * Add up cheese
+* Display a timer that tells the user how far they've gone
 * Screen scroll for longer game time
 * Ability for user to control speed
 * Random obstacle render every level